kkroczek/Neural-Style-Transfer-Project/README.md

 ## How to use our project?
 First of all you have to download NST_model.h5 file and save it in your computer.
-Then obviously you need to copy code from (...) file and run it with the use of our model.
+Then obviously you need to copy code from Neural_Style_Transfer_Project.ipynb file and run it with the use of our model.